 However, despite the possible incentives for holding festivals in rural areas, of the 26 largest music festivals, only three take place in rural areas.
 This is because corporations are more likely to sponsor an event held in a city since those festivals often have more attendees.

-While I understand why ticket sales may be greater in cities, the success of festivals like Bonnaroo should prove to companies that we can entice people to travel to rural areas, and benefit those rural areas’ economies at the same.
+While I understand why ticket sales may be greater in cities, the success of festivals like Bonnaroo should prove to companies that we can entice people to travel to rural areas, and benefit those rural areas’ economies at the same time.
 Not to mention, a backdrop of mountains and a sunset while listening to Taylor Swift certainly doesn’t sound like the worst thing in the world.

 I think you make really good points about how music festivals can serve as stimulants to local economies.
 As a long-time attendee of Hinterland, part of the beauty of it is all of the space and nature near the festival — I think that's something many urban locations can't offer.
 I was really shocked to learn that only three major music festivals are in rural areas.
 I hope people consider this as a larger solution!